 A serious attempt initiated by the OECD to try to measure the extent of product market reforms is the development of the Product Market Regulation indicators.
-Since the late 1990s the OECD has constructed a system of indicators to measure ongoing development in product market regulations across OECD-countries (Wölfl et al. 2009).
+Since the late 1990s the OECD has constructed a system of indicators to measure ongoing development in product market regulations across OECD-countries (Wölfl, Wanner, Kozluk and Nicoletti 2009).
 The basic idea of the indicators is to turn qualitative data on laws and regulations into quantitative indicators.
 These indicators are also characterized by a bottom-up approach, which makes it possible to trace a specific indicator score back to individual policies.

 The whole system consists of 18 different low-level indicators.
-Each indicator represents the stringency of regulatory policy on a scale from 0 to 6, where a 6 is the most restrictive towards competition.
-The different indicators are aggregated into the following three different categories: state control, barriers to entrepreneurship and barriers to trade and investment.
+Each indicator represents the stringency of regulatory policy on a scale from 0 to 6, where a 6 is the most restrictive